 Federal and state natural resource laws.
-Laws and other regulations that may affect management of Catlett Islands are noted in Appendix G. The conservation emphasis of management at CBNERRVA sites means that VIMS will only rarely engage in land or water modifications subject to regulation.
+Laws and other regulations that may affect management of Sweet Hall Marsh are noted in Appendix H. The conservation emphasis of management at CBNERRVA sites means that VIMS will only rarely engage in land or water modifications subject to regulation.
 Decisions to permit fishing or hunting must comply with federal and state laws.
 At all CBNERRVA sites, efforts to control invasive species, protect rare and endangered species, and protect existing natural and historic resources will fulfill the requirements of several natural resource laws.

 Visitor management.
-Since most of the Catlett Island reserve is in private ownership, any public use other than that specifically authorized by permit through VIMS will be considered inappropriate.
-Potential inappropriate uses include trespass, illegal artifact collection, and unauthorized hunting.
-These activities threaten resources directly, have potential to threaten resources in the future, and raise concern regarding visitor and researcher safety and application of state and federal regulations.
+Sweet Hall Marsh is in private ownership.
+Any public use other than that specifically authorized through permission of VIMS and the landowner is inappropriate and unlawful (i.e., trespassing).
+Potential inappropriate uses include unauthorized hunting and illegal artifact collection.
+Such activities threaten resources and raise concern regarding visitor and researcher safety and compliance with state and federal regulations.